osg-htc/user-school-2023/docs/materials/software/part1-ex2-apptainer-jobs.md

 		hostname
 		cat /etc/os-release
 		gcc --version
+		python3 --version

-	This will print out the version of Linux on the computer and the version of `gcc`, a common software compiler.
+	This will print out the version of Linux on the computer, the version of `gcc`, a common software compiler, and the version of Python 3.

 1. Make the script executable:
-		:::something
+		:::console
 		$ chmod +x script.sh

 1. Run the script on the Access Point.
-		:::something
+		:::console
 		$ ./script.sh
 	What results did you get?